anssim/custom-chatbot-maker/README.md

 		});
 	});

-2. Run server locally with 'node server.js'
+2. Run server locally with command 'node server.js'.
+Ports will likely need to be setup first.

 3. Create and modify bots by adding bots to database.
-For quick access, navigate to route /modify.html.
+For quick access, setup password in server.js and navigate to route /modify.html?p=1234.

-4. Talk to bot by adding 'bot_id' (bot name used) url parameter.
-Example: 'http://localhost:3000/?user_id=1&bot_id=happy'
+4. Talk to bot by adding 'bot_id' as url parameter.
+Example: 'http://localhost:3000/?user_id=01&bot_id=happy'

 ## License